renatomaia/coutil/doc/manual.md

 ### `socket:leavegroup (multicast [, interface])`

-Removed network interface with address `interface` from the multicast group of address `multicast` (see [`socket:joingroup`](#socketjoingroup-multicast--interface)).
+Removes network interface with address `interface` from the multicast group of address `multicast` (see [`socket:joingroup`](#socketjoingroup-multicast--interface)).

 This operation is only available for UDP sockets.